Drish83/Drish83.github.io/_portfolio/portfolio-3.md

 * Data preprocessing was conducted on images and the data points as most of the steering angle was zero.
 It was done separately for the training data from two different simulators.
 * Implemented Behavioral Cloning and DAgger Algorithm on Unity based simulator.
 * Implemented Behavioral Cloning and DAgger Algorithm on Pygame based simulator.
-* Model training: CNN model was trained on both the algorithms.

 ## Results